Skip to main content

 text = 'Hello, World!'

-img, infos = gen(text)
+img = gen(text)

 imgs.append(img)

-# Combine all images for output
+# Combine all images and output

 img = np.concatenate(imgs, axis=0)